rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 And he said, How can I, unless someone guides me?
 And he invited Philip to come up and sit with him. ^0831

-Now the passage of the Scripture that he was reading was this : Like a sheep he was led to the slaughter and like a lamb before its shearer is silent, so he opens not his mouth. ^0832
+Now the passage of the Scripture that he was reading was this: Like a sheep he was led to the slaughter and like a lamb before its shearer is silent, so he opens not his mouth. ^0832

 In his humiliation justice was denied him.
 Who can describe his generation?
 For his life is taken away from the earth. ^0833